quynhnn-vn/react-MakeYourMeal/README.md

-# React Project: Cuisine at Home
+# React Project: Make Your Meal
 A website provides recipes where users can randomly browse recipes by topics and search for recipes by keyword.
 This application includes functions:

 - View a list of recipes by topics: appetizer/snack, breakfast/brunch, lunch/dinner